AmeerSyed7340/technical-labs-and-projects/IT-Support/Lab01_active-directory-domain-controller/Documentation.md

 ## Implementation
 - Step 01
   When we first log into the server we must do an initial check of a few things
-  - Check the name and rename it to something appropriate for the domain
+  - Check the name and rename it to something appropriate.
+This is done so that we can find the correct server out of all the servers that may be present in a domain
-  - Check and take note of 4 important pieces of information by running *ipconfig /all* in terminal
+  - Check and take note of 4 important pieces of information by running *ipconfig /all* in terminal.
+These are: Current IP address, Subnet Mask, Default Gateway and DNS server.

 - Step 02
   We need to ensure that the server always has the same IP address.
 We achieve this by assigning